Visiting Moab In The Summer

 Expect HOT temperatures during the day.
 You’ll want to plan outdoor activities in the mornings and evenings when it’s a bit cooler.
 We like to spend the hot daytime hours enjoy the hotel AC or pool!

-Even with the hot Moab weather, summer is a popular time to go so it WILL be crowded.
+Summer is a popular time to go so it WILL be crowded.
 Expect higher prices for accommodations and long lines at the restaurants!
 The national parks, state parks, overlooks, hiking trails and points of interest will also be packed with people.

 If you’re wondering what it’s like to visit Moab at other times of the year, check out our article: Best time to visit Moab.